cysouw/graphicalgrammar/text/usa.md

 T :: D .
 A : N² :. -s :.: V¹ .
 Pb : -ed

 Complete rewrite rules (in Chomskian format, harris writes them from right to left).
-Note the strange early past suffix insertion
+Note the strange early past suffix insertion.
+This system was already introduced in [@harris1946], but wihtout the notation for a complete sentence

 Utterance → N⁴V⁴
 N⁴ → TN³